Alacant2804/Travel-App/README.md

 ## 🌟 Introduction

 🌍 **Travel App** is a web application that helps users plan their trips.
 Users can create trips, add destinations, places to visit, and accommodation details.
 The app also integrates a map to visualize the trip details.
+Basically the user can plan the whole trip from flight details to places to visit.
+There is even a budget for each trip to plan beforehand.

 ## ✨ Features